nurshatfateh/MLSASocialProjects2/BlogPosts.md

 Not only is it free to get, it includes many improvements.

-Do you have sight problems?
-Fret not!
+_Do you have sight problems?_ Fret not!
 New sound schemes are included to make work easier.
 Windows 11 contains various sounds for more accessible Light and Dark Themes including a delightful start-up.
 People (like me!) who work for extended periods of time and light sensitive have the option to switch between various beautiful color themes, including new Dark themes and reimagined High Contrast Themes.
 The new Contrast Themes include aesthetically pleasing, customizable color combinations that make apps and content easier to see.
-It seems Aurora has shifted its location to my system!
+It seems Aurora has shifted its location to my system!<br><br>
-Deaf and hard of hearing, language learners, and people in noisy or in quiet environments can enjoy redesigned Closed Caption themes that are easier to read and customize.
+_Deaf and hard of hearing_, language learners, and people in noisy or in quiet environments can enjoy redesigned Closed Caption themes that are easier to read and customize.<br><br>
 Additionally, a variety of users can take advantage of Windows Voice Typing, which recognizes voice, transcribes it, and automatically punctuates text using cutting-edge artificial intelligence.
-Voice typing is beneficial for those who have severe rheumatoid arthritis, repetitive stress injuries, cerebral palsy, and other mobility-related problems, as well as language learners, those with learning differences, including those who have significant spelling difficulties.
+Voice typing is beneficial for those who have severe _rheumatoid arthritis, repetitive stress injuries, cerebral palsy, and other mobility-related problems_, as well as language learners, those with learning differences, including those who have significant spelling difficulties.<br><br>

-"People with disabilities do not need to be fixed: they need to be accepted for who they are."
+_**"People with disabilities do not need to be fixed: they need to be accepted for who they are."**_
+<br><br>
-Says Jordan Christian, Apraxia & Mental Health Advocate.
+says _Jordan Christian_, Apraxia & Mental Health Advocate.
 Microsoft have accepted everyone for who they are and ultimately, the simplified design and user experience of Windows 11 allows everyone to enjoy.
 It is modern, fresh, clean and beautiful.
 <br><br><br>

 ## So many features, where can I find them all?
 <br>

-Hide all these awesome features under a bushel?
-NO NO NO!!!
-Microsoft has considered feedback from all of its users about its previous "Ease of Access" settings that its purpose and icon was unclear.
-So, they have rebranded Ease of Access Settings to Accessibility and introduced a new accessibility “human” icon.
+_Hide all these awesome features under a bushel?
+NO NO NO!!!_ Microsoft has considered feedback from all of its users about its previous "**Ease of Access**" settings that its purpose and icon was unclear.
+So, they have rebranded Ease of Access Settings to **Accessibility** and introduced a new accessibility “**human**” icon.
 This redesign was to make them easier to use.
 And the best part is that, Accessibility features are available in the out of box experience and on the Log on and Lock screens so that users can independently setup and use their devices, e.g., with Narrator.
 <br><br><br><br><br><br><br>

  # 6. Unboxing Windows 11 - Part 2
  <br>

  In this blog we will experiment with all the Accessibility features available in Windows 11.
-Microsoft has categorized these features into four categories - Vision, Hearing, Mobility, Neurodiversity and Learning.
+Microsoft has categorized these features into four categories - _Vision, Hearing, Mobility, Neurodiversity and Learning_.
 Let's start exploring!
 Here we go!
 <br><br><br>

 ## 1. Vision